-The Catholic Policy supports annual advisory votes on compensation.
+Social Advisory Services will vote FOR annual advisory votes on compensation.
 The MSOP is at its essence a communication vehicle, and communication is most useful when it is received in a consistent and timely manner.
-Support for an annual MSOP vote provides the highest level of accountability and direct communication by enabling the MSOP vote to correspond to the majority of the information presented in the accompanying proxy statement for the applicable shareholders' meeting.
+Social Advisory Services supports an annual MSOP vote for many of the same reasons it supports annual director elections rather than a classified board structure: because this provides the highest level of accountability and direct communication by enabling the MSOP vote to correspond to the majority of the information presented in the accompanying proxy statement for the applicable shareholders' meeting.
 Having MSOP votes every two or three years, covering all actions occurring between the votes, would make it difficult to create the meaningful and coherent communication that the votes are intended to provide.
 Under triennial elections, for example, a company would not know whether the shareholder vote references the compensation year being discussed or a previous year, making it more difficult to understand the implications of the vote.